-This important mineral is the main component of bones and teeth.
-It is essential for growth in children, and helps to ensure efficient muscle contraction and blood clotting.
+This mineral is essential for growth in children and helps to ensure efficient muscle contraction and blood clotting.
 It is also thought to help lower blood pressure whilst being vital for the normal growth and strengthening of our bones.

 The Government’s National Diet and Nutrition Survey has identified calcium as generally lacking in the British diet, particularly among young children and women.